fac30/William_Adel_Project1_CookieChaos/README.md

 __Here a link:__ https://fac30.github.io/William_Adel_Project1_CookieChaos/#home

 __Objective:__ Create a website that represent our Agency, values and projects. sers can get in touch with us through the contact form.
 It is accessible for visually impared users, also navigateble with keyboard.
-U

 __Resources:__